 In 2007, Maple Bear became a privately owned company with a dozen schools operating in Korea, Brazil and India.
 Those numbers quickly changed as news of the excellence of Canadian immersion and bilingual education spread, especially among parents who could see the positive outcomes in language, learning and behavior of their children.

-Today, there are more than 300 schools in sixteen countries with more than thirty thousand students studying at Maple Bear schools worldwide.
+Today, there are more than 477 schools in 20 countries with more than 41.000 students studying at Maple Bear schools worldwide.

 We invite you to join the Maple Bear global family as an owner, a student, a parent, a teacher or a member of the Canadian faculty.